 However, King and Avery also noted that their material needs were met: “Some remained with their parents; others lived with other plural wives; a few lived with other families where plural marriage was also practiced.
 Their personal accounts attest that, for the most part, they felt Joseph cared for them, and they felt important to him.”13

-Typically the Prophet would arrange for the woman to live with a friend, relative, or other provider, thus allowing their material needs to be met.
+Typically the Prophet would arrange for the woman to live with a friend, relative, or another provider, thus allowing their material needs to be met.
 His friends were willing to lend support and keep secrets.

 To continue this brief narrative of the unfolding of the practice of polygamy in The Church of Jesus Christ of Latter-day Saints, proceed to the section on Joseph’s Last Year of Life.

-- Lucy Walker Kimball, “A Brief Biographical Sketch of the Life and Labors of Lucy Walker Kimball Smith,” LDS Church History Library; quoted in Littlefield, Reminiscences of Latter-day Saints, 46. (back)
+- Lucy Walker Kimball, “A Brief Biographical Sketch of the Life and Labors of Lucy Walker Kimball Smith,” Church History Library; quoted in Littlefield, Reminiscences of Latter-day Saints, 46. (back)

 - Mary Ann West, Deposition, Temple Lot Transcript, Respondent’s Testimony, part 3, pages 495–96, 504, questions 13, 272.
 According to her testimony, this was the only time she discussed plural marriage with the Prophet.
 See ibid., page 503, questions 264–65. (back)